conversationai/conversationai-models/model_evaluation/README.md

 ### Typical usage pattern

-This library will handle for you the following overheads:
+This library will handle the following "overhead" tasks:
  * Convert your pandas `DataFrame` into tf-records, adding an `example_key` to each example.
  * Send an HTTP request to CMLE to run a batch prediction job.
- * Waits for job completion.
+ * Wait for job completion.
- * Parses prediction files and join results with the initial `DataFrame` based on `example_key`.
+ * Parse prediction files and join results with the initial `DataFrame` based on `example_key`.

 ```